 Some call these places the ‘millennial pink’.
-I call them just pink spots since older generations enjoy them as much the millennials.
+I call them just pink spots since older generations enjoy them as much as the millennials.
 Whatever your taste is, there’s something for every jetsetter.

 Gorgeous Pink Places on Instagram You Need to Visit

 Las Coloradas Pink Lakes in Mexico

 Salt lakes of Las Coloradas are naturally pink due to the amount of salt and red algae.
 These are the only pink lake that you can come to close, as Lake Hillier in Australia doesn’t have a passage to it and can only be seen from the air.

 My flamingo photo made Las Coloradas slightly too famous.
 Unfortunately, way too many tourists were trying to go there after the photo went viral, so walking or touching the water is now strictly forbidden.
 Police guarding the place will yell at you if you even get too close.

 There are many colorful streets around the world, but so far only one pink street in Lisbon, Portugal.
 If you stumble upon it at night, you might not even realize its pink as it’s full of people drinking and early in the morning it’s too dirty to see the pink color of it.
 Try it catch it early afternoon 😉